 Ten of the sixteen largest banks add sustained overdraft fees when consumers are unable to pay the overdraft and fee within a few days.
 On top of already high initial overdraft fees, SunTrust adds a \$36 additional fee while Bank of America and Citizens Bank add a \$35 fee when overdrafts are not repaid in less than a week.
 Chase Bank adds up to \$25 per overdraft when an overdraft goes unpaid for five days.
 When initial overdraft fees and sustained overdraft fees are combined for overdrafts unpaid after seven days, consumers can be charged as much as \$74 at Citizens Bank for a single overdraft.
-The combined cost at Bank of America is \$70, at SunTrust
+The combined cost at Bank of America is \$70, at SunTrust \$72, and at U.S. Bank \$69.50.
+In recently announced changes to overdraft programs, six of the

-Balance].
-CRL analyzed 18 months of bank account transactions from participants in Lightspeed Research's Ultimate Consumer Panel, from January 2005 to June 2006.
+Ultimate Consumer Panel, from January 2005 to June 2006.
 For further discussion of CRL's database and methodology, see Out of Balance at 13-14.

-39 Out of Balance at 10.
+&lt;sup>42 Out of Balance at 10.

-40 FDIC Study at v.
+&lt;sup>43 FDIC Study at v.

-\$72, and at U.S. Bank \$69.50.
-In recently announced changes to overdraft programs, six of the largest banks lowered or set a maximum on the number of overdraft fees charged on a single day.
+largest banks lowered or set a maximum on the number of overdraft fees charged on a single day.
 For banks with a limit on daily fees, the range is three to seven overdraft fees levied.
 (See Appendix B.)